US official says Solomon Islands leader 'missed opportunity'

 Also attending the ceremony were Makoto Oniki, Japan’s state minister of defense, and Peeni Henare, New Zealand’s defense minister.

 The suspect reportedly tackled the sailor to the ground during the attack before locals and U.S. military personnel stepped in and detained him.
-Police then took him away and the ceremony resumed after a short break.
+Police then took him away.
+The ceremony resumed after a short break.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.